 1. Pay Down Existing Debt

-The average interest rate on new credit cards is just over 15%, and many credit card rates charge even higher rates.
-Paying down credit card debt is one of the smartest money management moves for your tax refund.
-Paying down other debt, such as a car loan, is also smart.
-Just be sure your loan doesn't impose early payment penalties.
+The average interest rate on new credit cards is just over 16%, and many credit card companies charge even higher rates.
+If you’re stuck with a credit card that has a high interest rate, one of the smartest ways to use your tax refund is to pay down your balance.

-Ideally, three to six months' worth of income should be stashed in an emergency fund.
+Ideally, three to six months' worth of income should be stashed away in an emergency fund at all times.
 But even if you can't swing that much, any emergency fund is better than none.
-Open an emergency account if you don't have one, and sock away at least part of your tax refund.
-You'll be glad you did when the car breaks down or an unexpected medical expense occurs.
+Open a savings account if you don't have one and squirrel away at least part of your tax refund.
+You'll be glad you did when your car breaks down or an unexpected medical expense occurs.

 3. Fund Your Individual Retirement Account

-Even if you have a 401K through work, you can open your own individual retirement account (IRA).
-As long as you and your spouse together have a modified adjusted growth income of less than $181,000, you can contribute up to $5,500 to a Roth IRA in 2014, or $6,500 if you're age 50 or older.
-This long term money management is something you'll thank yourself for when you're older.
+Even if you have a 401(k) through your employer, you can open your own individual retirement account (IRA) to supplement that plan.
+As long as you and your spouse have a modified adjusted growth income of less than $203,000, you can contribute up to $6,000 to a Roth IRA in 2019, or $6,500 if you're age 50 or older.
+This long-term money management is something you'll thank yourself for when you're older - especially when you consider experts recommend savings 10-12 times your current income to have a comfortable retirement.

 So, you're in a good place financially, with an emergency fund, a retirement fund, and little to no credit card debt.
-Maybe it's time to open a brokerage account and start investing with your tax refund.
-Online stock brokers are affordable and efficient for small investors, according to The Motley Fool.
+Maybe it's time to open a brokerage account and start investing with your tax refund!
+To do so, you can research on your own and invest in a tech startup or stock you believe has the potential for growth.
+Or, you can consult a financial professional to build a portfolio that matches your personal risk tolerance and financial goals.

 5. Consider Buying Flood Insurance or Increasing Liability Coverage

-With less than $1,000 you can purchase flood insurance from the National Flood Insurance Program if you live in a low to medium risk area.
+Everyone’s heard of a rainy day fund — but what about when that rain continues to pour?
+With less than $1,000, you can purchase flood insurance from the National Flood Insurance Program if you live in a low to medium risk area.
 For under $500, you can buy an umbrella liability policy with $1 million in coverage beyond the limits of your car or homeowner's insurance.
-Sometimes good money management means addressing the painful "what if" questions.
+Sometimes, good money management means addressing the painful "what if" questions and using your tax return to protect your property and loved ones’ future.

 6. Start a Savings Account for Something Big

-If you want a great vacation in 2014, or have decided it's time to get serious about saving up the down payment for a house, open an account just for these big expenses.
+If you want a great vacation or you’ve decided it's time to get serious about saving up the down payment for a house, open an account just for these big expenses and use your tax refund to kickstart your financial goal.
 Keeping the money separate from your regular bank accounts makes money management for major purchases easier and means you're less likely to dip into it for splurges.

 7. Make Home Improvements

 For under $1,000, you can make home improvements that will improve your daily quality of life.
 You could repaint one or more rooms, install new bathroom faucets, buy a programmable thermostat, add new landscaping, or de-junk and organize your garage.
-Increasing the value and enjoyment of your home is smart long term money management.
+Not only will these enhancements make you feel a little happier at home, but they’ll also add value to your house if you decide to sell it later.

 8. Donate to Charity